 3. IoT combined with AI will bring new value to businesses

 Data from IoT devices brings the most value if it’s analyzed instantly and acted on fast – believes Eric Hui, the director of IoT business development at Asia-Pacific.
 The earlier you act, the better.

 In 2020, businesses will put efforts in real-time data processing rather than collecting it for later.
 As artificial intelligence algorithms are getting more sophisticated, they will find new interesting applications in IoT systems to automate decisions and enable instant planning.

 Take, for example, construction companies.
-Wearables connected to a central monitoring center can track exact worker’s location, motion and surrounding environmental factors in real time.
-By sending automated alerts to employees, they can prevent stuck-by injuries and other accidents.
+Wearables connected to a central monitoring center can track the exact worker’s location, motion and surrounding environmental factors in real-time.
+By sending automated alerts to employees, they can prevent stuck by injuries and other accidents.

 As we can see, combining IoT and AI makes businesses more competitive than IoT-only enterprises in terms of employee productivity, operating costs and innovation.

 “Organizations working with IoT data realize that if they want to get real value out of the data, they need AI and analytics,” says Oliver Schabenberger, COO, SAS.

 Unlike centralized cloud computing, edge computing refers to data processing activities performed near or at the data source.
 The edge endpoints might include laptops, smartphones or IoT sensors with limited storage & power.
 With no need to transfer entire datasets to the network center(cloud), companies get significant wins:

 - Speed up system response time (while cloud transfer is limited by the speed of light)

 As data is created in more locations than ever before, we need fast & secure methods to process it.